matsui528/annbench/README.md

   param_query={"nprobe": [1, 2, 4, 8, 16]}
   ```
   In the search step, the index is read from the disk onto the memory first.
 Then we run the search five times, with `for nprobe in [1, 2, 4, 8, 16]`.
 This creates five results (five pairs of (recall, runtime)).
 By connecting these results, one polyline is drawn on the final plot.
-- Note that the values of the above query parameter must be sorted.
+- Note that you must sort the values of the above query parameter.
 If you forget to sort (e.g., `[1, 4, 2, 8, 16]`), the final graph would become weird.

 ### Specialization
 - Index/query parameters for each algorithm is defined in `./conf/algo/`.
 These parameters are used for all datasets by default.
-If you'd like to specialize parameters for a specific dataset, you can defined the specialized version in `./conf/specialized_param/`.
+If you'd like to specialize parameters for a specific dataset, you can define the specialized version in `./conf/specialized_param/`.
 - For example, the default parameters for `ivfpq` is defined [here](conf/algo/ivfpq.yaml), where `nlist=100`.
 You can set `nlist=1000` for the sift1m dataset by adding a config file [here](conf/specialized_param/sift1m_ivfpq.yaml)